The City of Hamilton's By-law 19-286 applies to all land within the City of Hamilton in respect of:

 2. Is your proposal a result of an Order to Comply?

 - Yes.
-You will need to provide a copy of your order to comply and proceed to question 3.
+You will need to provide a copy of the Order and proceed to question 3.

 - No. Proceed to question 3.